jendave/starsmith-compendiums/README.md

 Module by David Hudson and licensed for use under the [MIT license](https://opensource.org/license/mit/).

-The Starship Regsitry number generator macro was contributed by @el_reverend (Discord).
+The Starship Registry number generator macro was contributed by @el_reverend (Discord).

 # Acknowledgements
 Many thanks to Ben Straub for his fantastic [Ironsworn & Starforged Game System](https://foundryvtt.com/packages/foundry-ironsworn).